bszafranski/cram/docs/_build/html/_sources/basics.rst.txt

 | Output Sheet                    | Basic       | Worksheet to store model results for model run.
 CRAM raw output.    |
 +---------------------------------+-------------+---------------------------------------------------------------------+

-**Internal CRAM Sheets:** These sheets are hidden in the default Basic User settings.
+**Internal CRAM Sheets:** These sheets are hidden in the default "Basic User" settings.
 Do not rename or delete these sheets.

 +---------------------+-------------+-------------------------------------------------------------------------------------------------------------------------+
 | Sheet Name          | User Level  |  Description                                                                                                            |